vitiral/jsoncmd/JSH.md

 ```
 - declaring a more complex Fn:
 ```
-def f: Fn<
+my_func: Fn<
-        -- the argument types, uses some special syntax for only this { 0 | arg0: String  -- first positional argument or kwarg=arg0
+        { 0 | arg0: String  -- first positional argument or kwarg=arg0
         , 1 | arg1: Int     -- second positional argument or kwarg=arg1
         , f | flag1: Flag   -- flag=f or flag=flag1 or kwarg=f or kwarg=flag1
         , g | flag2: Flag   -- flag=g or flag=flag2 or kwarg=g or kwarg=flag2
-        , kwarg1: Custom  -- kwarg=kwarg1 which is a custom type
+        , kwarg1: Custom  -- kwarg=kwarg1 which is some custom type
         , kwarg2: Float   -- kwarg=kwarg2 which is a float
         },
         -- the type of the stream input